OMeyer973/wwweather/README.md

 - Build on local machine with `npm run build`
 - Build and publish to `"gh-pages"` live branch with `npm run deploy`
-  > see troubleshooting if you encounter an error at this step

 ### Utilities